Academic Library Sector Award for Special Achievement

 • Planning and implementing a library program (e.g. innovative approaches to teaching, reference services, or community engagement) which demonstrates impact, collaboration, and longevity

-• Nominator must be a member in good standing of OLA.
-We welcome self-nominations.
+• The nominator must be a member in good standing of OLA

 • Nominator should specify which area of Service, Research or Planning the person or group has contributed to in the application.